-Christopher was born on November 21, 1924, in Leeds, northern England, as the third son of father JR R. Tolkien and mother Edith Tolkien.
+Christopher was born on November 21, 1924 in Leeds, northern England, as the third son of his father, JR Tolkien, and his mother, Edith Tolkien.

-When Christopher was born, Tolkien was a professor at the University of Leeds and had not written a novel yet, but had expanded his vision of the Elven language and the narrative world since the First World War, I started writing when I returned to Oxford University in 1975.
+At the time of Christopher's birth, Tolkien was a professor at the University of Leeds and had not yet written a novel, but since he served in World War I, he has expanded the concept of Elvish and narrative worlds in 1925.
+I started writing after returning to Oxford University in the year.

-Originally published in 1937, `` The Hobbit Adventure '' was a work originally written by Tolkien for his own children and was not for publication, but that a human being at the publisher persuaded Tolkien to get to publishing That.
+The Hobbit Adventure , published in 1937, was originally written by Tolkien for his children and was not intended for publication, but a publisher man persuaded Tolkien to publish it.
+That thing.

-Naturally, Tolkien who did not think that his own work would be popular seemed to think that `` publishing was all this way, '' but it became popular not only for children but also for adults, and the request for the sequel will come in Was.
-That's how the Ring Story was released in three volumes between 1954 and 1955.
-Tolkien was not planned to be a trilogy (volume 3), but was to be separated due to the lack of paper after World War II.
+Naturally, Tolkien, who did not think that his own work would become popular, seemed to think that 'publishing is clear', but it became popular not only with children but also with adults, and requests for sequels came in.
+I did.
+What was written in this way was 'The Lord of the Rings ,' which was released in three volumes from 1954 to 1955.
+Tolkien was not planned to be a trilogy (3 volumes), but it was decided to be separated due to the shortage of paper after World War II.

-He also contributed greatly to Tolkien's research by publishing the Tale of Never Ending in 1980 and the twelve volumes of History of Middle-earth in 1983-1996.
+In addition, he contributed greatly to Tolkien's research by publishing the ' Ending Story ' in 1980 and the 12 volumes of ' History of Middle-earth ' from 1983 to 1996.
 The last work was ' The Fall of Gondolin ' in 2018.

 in Note, Posted by logc_nt